why eat green crabs?

 Heather is a Gloucester- based cookbook author and food blogger with a special interest in the livelihoods of fishing communities, and the new kinds of seafood available from the changing oceans.
 Heather works with the Green Crab R&D Project to develop recipes and is also involved in culinary outreach.

-JAMES ELLIOTT - Crustacean endocrinologist
+JAMES ELLIOTT - Project Consultant and Crustacean Biologist

 JOHN HAGAN - President of Manomet